brishields/Random-Quote-Generator/README.md

      1. Randomly chooses a quote stored in an array to display.
      2. Changes the background to a random color along with the quote on a set timer interval and upon clicking the button.
      3. Automatically changes the quote and background color at certain time intervals.
-     4. Restart the `timer` interval when the button is pressed.
+     4. Restart the `timer` interval when the button is clicked.

+Languages
+S
+    HTML5
+    CSS3
+    JavaScript

 Improvements